Here’s what’s closed, canceled or postponed because of Hurricane Irma

-As Hurricane Irma spins closer toward land — and South Florida looks increasingly likely to take a hit — local groups and municipalities are rescheduling or canceling events and shuttering locations ahead of the storm.
+As Hurricane Irma spins closer toward the United States — and South Florida sits in its projected path — local groups and municipalities are rescheduling or canceling events and shuttering locations ahead of the storm.
 Here is an updated list of locations that have been closed or events that have been canceled or postponed:

 Government offices